treaster/traveller-competition-client/README.md

 To play, an entrant must write a program that can connect to the server via websocket.
 The program and engine communicate over the websocket using a simple RPC-like protocol.

+1. Connecting the websocket requires an authorization token.
+Contact the game manager (that's a human) to obtain a token.
-1. The program must send a handshake message in a particular format to the server to initialize the connection.
+1. The program must send the handshake message, including the previously mentioned token, in a particular format to initialize the connection.
 A malformed handshake will result in the websocket being closed immediately.
 1. Every N minutes, the competition engine starts the next scenario.
 All open websockets will be included in the round.
 Any websocket connections that are opened after a round begins must wait for the following round.
 1. The engine will send an initial specification of the scenario parameters.
 This includes things like hospital location, number and configuration of drones, etc.
 1. The engine will send move request.
-This request contains the simulation state at that time, including pending orders and available drones.
+This request contains the simulation state at that time, including currently pending orders and available drones.
 The scheduler program's response must contain the list of which drones to launch, with which orders loaded onto each.
-1. The final message of the scenario run is a variation on the move request, which instead contains the metrics gathered for that scenario run.
+1. When the scenario run is completed, the server will send an end message which instead contains the metrics gathered for that run.
 Once this message is sent, the scheduler program should prepare itself for a new scenario, per step 2.

 # Technical Details

 1. Open a websocket to `wss://treaster.net/tsc/ws-competition`
 1. Send a message on the websocket with the following JSON-formatted message:

     ```
     {
         // The top-level key name indicates the message type and payload structure.